People serving time

-Venerable Thubten Chodron asked an inmate to write about the people he has met and their attitudes towards imprisonment, their way of handling it, and their prognosis for the future.
-She also asked him to talk about how to relate to prisoners, because people on the outside have fear of and bias against them.
+Venerable Thubten Chodron asked an incarcerated person to write about the people he has met and their attitudes towards imprisonment, their way of handling it, and their prognosis for the future.
+She also asked him to talk about how to relate to people in prison, because people on the outside have fear of and bias against them.

 There are several types of people going to and coming from prison.

 - Type A: Intentionally engaged in criminal conduct.
 Regrets being caught, not the conduct.
 Continues criminal conduct in prison.
 Plans criminal conduct after release.
 Engages in that conduct after release.